Skip to main content

 Academic

-An academic exploration of how workplace can induce hormonal imbalance requires a deeper examination of the concept of allostasis and allostatic load.
+An academic exploration of how workplace wellness incentives can induce hormonal imbalance requires a deeper examination of the concept of allostasis and allostatic load.
 Allostasis refers to the process of maintaining physiological stability, or homeostasis, through adaptation.
 It is the body’s ability to adjust its internal parameters to meet perceived and actual demands.

 The hormones of the HPA axis, particularly cortisol, are primary mediators of this adaptive process.
 Allostatic load, a term coined by McEwen and Stellar in 1993, represents the cumulative physiological cost of this adaptation when the demands are chronic or overwhelming.